SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 ```

 <br>

-##### Feature Selection
+#### Feature Selection

-Feature Selection is the process used to select the input variables that are most important to your Machine Learning task.
-It can be a very important addition or at least, consideration, in certain scenarios.
-The potential benefits of Feature Selection are:
+Selecting the most important variables for the model means that we can have:

 * **Improved Model Accuracy** - eliminating noise can help true relationships stand out
 * **Lower Computational Cost** - our model becomes faster to train, and faster to make predictions
 * **Explainability** - understanding & explaining outputs for stakeholder & customers becomes much easier

-There are many, many ways to apply Feature Selection.
-These range from simple methods such as a *Correlation Matrix* showing variable relationships, to *Univariate Testing* which helps us understand statistical relationships between variables, and then to even more powerful approaches like *Recursive Feature Elimination (RFE)* which is an approach that starts with all input variables, and then iteratively removes those with the weakest relationships with the output variable.

-For our task we applied a variation of Reursive Feature Elimination called *Recursive Feature Elimination With Cross Validation (RFECV)* where we split the data into many "chunks" and iteratively trains & validates models on each "chunk" seperately.
+Although I like to analyze variable relationships at the bivariate level - using Chi-Square analyses to assess relationships (with categorical outcomes), a convenient approach for Machine Learning tasks, executable with the suite of scikitlearn functions is called *Recursive Feature Elimination With Cross Validation*.
+RFECV splits the data into many "chunks" and iteratively trains & validates models on each "chunk" seperately.
 This means that each time we assess different models with different variables included, or eliminated, the algorithm also knows how accurate each of those models was.
 From the suite of model scenarios that are created, the algorithm can determine which provided the best accuracy, and thus can infer the best set of input variables to use!

 <br>
 ```python